liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed indexation of fields 'ratings' and 'viewCount'
+### Removed Indexation of Fields ratings and viewCount
 - **Date:** 2017-May-16
 - **JIRA Ticket:** LPS-70724

 #### What changed?

-Fields 'ratings' and 'viewCount' are no longer indexed in BaseIndexer for AssetEntry objects.
+The fields `ratings` and `viewCount` are no longer indexed in the `BaseIndexer` class for `AssetEntry` objects.

 #### Who is affected?

-Any search related custom code where these fields are used in queries.
+This affects any search-related custom code where the `ratings` and `viewCount` fields are used in queries.

 #### How should I update my code?

-There are several alternatives:
+To adapt to these changes, consider several alternatives:

- - Use Liferay portlets "Highest rated assets" and "Most viewed assets"
+ - Use the Highest Rated Assets and Most Viewed Assets Liferay portlets.
- - Replace index query with a database query
+ - Replace the index query with a database query.
- - Implement an IndexerPostProcessor to index these fields in certain documents
+ - Implement an `IndexerPostProcessor` to index these fields in certain documents.

 #### Why was this change made?

-Keeping ratings and view count in the search index in sync with the database has a negative impact on the normal operation due to the significantly increased number of index write requests causing throughput issues and therefore performance degradation.
+Keeping the Ratings and View Count options in the search index in sync with the database has a negative impact on normal operations due to the significantly increased number of index Write requests causing throughput issues and, therefore, performance degradation.

-In addition, the view count is not always up-to-date in the database either.
-This behavior is controlled by the _Buffered Increment_ mechanism.
-You can find more information about it in the `portal.properties`.
+In addition, the view count is not always up-to-date in the database.
+This behavior is controlled by the *Buffered Increment* mechanism.
+You can find more information about this in the `portal.properties` file.

 ---------------------------------------